leebock/heritage-fellows-web-app/README.md

 * Optional: *Css* developers have an alternative to working with the css code directly.
 If you're familiar with [Sass](https://sass-lang.com/) (which we use for convenience in developing our css), you can work with the *scss* source files provided (in the *scss* folder).

 * Files you can ignore:
-	* I keep a *Gruntfile.js* file in this repo for preservation.
-This is a file that I use to automate some tasks in my own environment.
-It is beyond the scope of understanding how this application works.
-Feel free to ignore it!
+	* *Gruntfile.js*: A file that I use to automate some tasks in my own environment.
+This file does not directly relate to the mechanics of the application.
-	* Source *scss* files in the *scss* folder, if you're not using Sass.
+	* Source *scss* files in the *scss* folder.
+If you're not using Sass, you needn't worry about these.